 King's Schools Equestrian Centre

-From September 2018, you will be able to bring your horse to school.
-Our King's Equestrian Centre is a self-contained yard consisting of eight stables, a tack room, feed/store area, indoor and outdoor tie up and wash areas, an office, and changing facilities.
-Located within Netherclay Livery Centre, just ten minutes' drive from King's Hall, and five minutes from King's College, you will have access to two outdoor arenas, a cross country course, grazing and off-road hacking.
+BHS licensed, the centre is a self-contained yard consisting of eight stables, a tack room, feed/store area, indoor and outdoor tie up and wash areas, an office, and changing facilities.
+Located within Netherclay Livery Centre, just fifteen minutes' drive from King's Hall, and five minutes from King's College, pupils have access to two outdoor arenas, a cross-country course, grazing and off-road hacking.
 The whole site sits within 74 acres, close to the Blackdown Hills.

 King's Schools Equestrian